Incoming calls are some of the hottest leads for a car dealership.

 However, sometimes your staff forgets to put the shopper on hold, and then they tell another employee something like, “I have no idea what this person is saying!”

 First of all, you should NEVER talk about your customers in a negative way.
 Ears are everywhere.
 And it could seriously hurt your business.
+Even if you feel like you are safe to do so, you never know who will relay trash talk to managers or overhear you.
+(Yes, this kind of thing still happens in the business world).

 Second, if you can prevent shoppers from being put on hold in the first place by answering their questions immediately, that is ALWAYS the best option.